solution-loisir/Astro-base-starter/README.md

 5. Replace the url with your production domain:
     * On the `site` property inside of `astro.config.mjs`.
     * In `public/robots.txt`.
 6. Tweek `src/data/manifest.json` according to your configuration.
+Will provide default page title and description.